Siphalor/dhbw-pandoc-paper-template/index.md

 roman-numerals: true # Use roman numerals for content tables

+footer:
+  pagemark:  # Determine where the page counter is located, default is center, options are right & left
+    left: true
+  authors: true # Include authors in footer, away from the pagemark.

 # lot: true # Enable list of tables
 # lof: true # Enable list of figures
 # lol: true # Enable list of listings